cenviity/100-exercises-to-learn-rust/book/src/06_ticket_management/01_arrays.md

 ### Performance

-Since the size of an array is known at compile-time, the compiler can allocate the array on the stack.
+Since the size of an array is known at compile time, the compiler can allocate the array on the stack.
 If you run the following code:

 ```rust